- Home

 -

-Phone 770-963-9834 between the hours of 8 am and 5 pm.
-After 5 pm, call the Emergency / After Hours Number - Phone 770-339-2410.
+To report a power outage, call Phone: 770-963-9834 between the hours of 8 am and 5 pm.
+After 5 pm, call the Emergency / After Hours Number at Phone: 770-339-2410.

 Visit Power Outages to view current outages and report an outage.